MarketSquare/robotframework-angularjs/TESTING.rst

 Understanding how AngularJSLibrary works
 ----------------------------------------

-It is important to understand what is going on in the underlying library and there are many reasons for that.
-For one as I continue to develop this library I realize some assumptions and thus implementations are simply wrong.
+It is important for you, the end user, to understand what is going on in the underlying library and there are many reasons for that.
+For one as I continue to develop this library I realize some initial assumptions and thus original implementations were simply wrong.
 I also have very narrow focus as my daily work focuses on a single (and usually older) version of AngularJS.
 So there could be issues I am not seeing and thus not addressing.
-These and many more reasons support the argument thats as a library user we should all be well informed as to how the library works and what is Protractor / AngularJS doing in the functions we are mimicing.
+These and many more reasons support the argument that as a library user we should all be well informed as to how the library works and what is Protractor / AngularJS doing in the functions we are mimicing.

 Let's start off by examining the waitForAngular functionality in Protractor.
 At the core is this function (with some code removed) in ptor/lib/clientsidescripts.js